 You can see that after enabling debugging, we are getting the exact location of the error.

-In rare cases, you wouldn’t see anything, then it is recommended to ask the host for the problem.
+You wouldn’t see anything; then, it is recommended to ask the host about the problem.

 Increasing Server Memory Limit